ALee1303/DuelOut/README.md

 ## Overview
 ------------
 This was one of the final project done during my study in Columbia College.
-The project was created in agaile developement spanning for 5 weeks.
+The project was created in 5 week sprint.

 First week consisted of coming up with game idea and project goal.